billmdevs/Deep-Learning-Human-Activity-Recognition/README.md

 # DLearn-Astro

-Implementation of various machine and deep learning algorithms.
+Implementation of various machine and deep learning algorithms for human activity recognition.
 Examples of algos used:

 - Convolutional Neural Networks